 Experience Ecuador's natural wonders beyond the lively capital city Quito on this eight-day discovery tour.
 Before heading into the wilderness, you'll base yourself mostly in Quito, exploring its museums, architecture, and cuisine.
-Day trip to the middle of the world and Cuicocha Lagoon, shop for handicrafts in Otavalo Market, and hike amid the Mindo cloud forest.
-Transfer to Cotopaxi National Park, sleep in a traditional hacienda and have fun in Baños—Ecuador's adventure capital.
+Take a day trip to the sapphire waters of Cuicocha Lagoon, shop for handicrafts in Otavalo Market, and hike amid the cloud forests of Mindo.
+Transfer to Cotopaxi National Park, sleep in a traditional hacienda, and have fun in Baños—Ecuador's adventure capital.

 Highlights